Meghan Markle’s Dad Reportedly Scammed By Meth Addict He Treated Like A Daughter, Per ‘Radar Online’

 Thomas Markle Sr. is believed to have established relations with a 38-year-old woman named Lori Davis while living in Rosarito, Mexico.
-Lori reportedly is a meth addict, and hit up Thomas for a $6,000 loan.
+Lori reportedly is a meth addict and hit up Thomas for a $6,000 loan.
 After she got the cash, it looks like Lori split and hasn’t been seen in Rosarito since, according to Radar Online.

 Sources say that Thomas treated Lori “like a daughter” and even became close with her 11-year-old daughter Jocelyn.
 The young girl called Thomas “Uncle Grandpa,” as he even took her to school and bought her pizza.